Stochastic differential equations for infinite particle systems of jump type with long range interactions: Introduction

 \section{Introduction}

-In this paper we study stochastic processes describing infinite particle systems of jump type with long range interactions.
-In the previous paper \cite{E.16} of the first author, Hunt processes describing systems of unlabeled particles of jump type with interaction were constructed by Dirichlet form technique.
-The space of configurations of unlabeled particles is represented as
+In this paper, we study stochastic processes describing infinite-particle jump-type systems with long-range interactions.
+The first author has previously constructed Hunt processes describing jump-type systems of unlabeled particles with interaction using Dirichlet form technique \cite{E.19}.
+The space of configurations of unlabeled particles is represented as the set of non-negative integer valued Radon measures: